If you read this article, you’ve probably understood that residential property is not your only option when investing in Singapore.

 - Banks can be more picky and take more factors into consideration before granting loans

-You have a number of options if you decide to buy commercial property.
-Different regulations apply, something that we’ll review in greater detail later.
+You have many options if you decide to buy commercial property.
+Different regulations apply something that we’ll review in greater detail later.

 Let’s have a look at some of the options you have when buying commercial property.